 In all these cases, Emotion Athletes is not a substitute for professional help, e.g. a psychologist or psychiatrist, and shall not be construed as such.

 All other uses of our content (image, trademark and videos), including but not limited to cinemas, companies, outdoor events, or TV, are explicitly prohibited without our previous authorization, are against the terms and conditions upon registration, and may lead to legal action from us.
 If in doubt, please contact us: bulgy (at) emotionathletes (dot) org.

 We are a social enterprise and our first priority is to solve the problems due to low emotional intelligence among children (see more below).
 We first want to create impact and value, and only later capture some of that value.

 Even so, we have some possibilities for sales that come from requests of our users, which we will explore with the goal of becoming financially sustainable by late 2021:

 - Sell the children's series to schools with live theatre and facilitation sessions with discussion and sharing in classrooms.

 - Sell "puppet therapy" sessions over the internet for children to talk about emotions with Bulgy in the presence of parents.

 Our vision is a better world, where today's children are tomorrow's leaders and have high emotional intelligence with the character traits that stem from it: teamwork, courage, honesty, empathy, resilience, gratitude, and social and environmental responsibility.

-To get there, our mission is to teach children to recognise their emotions, understand the reason, and get their needs met; and also to help parents create a space to talk about emotions with their children.
+To get there, our mission is to teach children to recognise their emotions, understand the reason, and get their needs met; and also to help parents and teachers create a space to talk about emotions with their children.